kareemkotb/NYC-Restaurant-Inspection-Data-Analysis-Project/README.md

 # NYC-Restaurant-Inspection-Data-Analysis-Project

-# 🍽️ NYC Restaurant Health Inspection Analysis

-Welcome to the sample GitHub ReadME!
-Use this template as an outline for your data analytics projects.
-Include one ReadME per repository, with each repository storing one project.
-Remember, **quality > quantity** — two stellar business-relevant projects stand out more than many mediocre ones.

----

 ## 🏙️ Project Background

 You are a **Data Analyst** at the **New York City Department of Health (DOH)**.